Mamello Makhabane

-Mamello Makhabane (born 24 February 1988) is a South African soccer player who plays as a midfielder for TS Galaxy Queens and the South Africa women's national team.
+Mamello Makhabane (born 24 February 1988) is a South African soccer player who plays as a midfielder for Kaizer Chiefs Ladies and the South Africa women's national team.

+She was the diski queen (player) of the tournament at the 2014 and 2016 Sasol League National Championship and was the queen of the queens (players player) of the tournament in 2016.

+Club career

+Palace Super Falcons

+She won the Sasol League National Championship three times in a row with Palace Super Falcons from 2010–2012 and was diski queen (player) of the tournament when they were runners-up to Cape Town Roses in 2014.

+JVW

+She was part of the team that were runner-ups in the 2016 national championship and won their maiden title in 2019 earning promotion to the SAFA Women's League.

+TS Galaxy Queens

+She played for TS Galaxy Queens from 2023 till 2025.

+Kaizer Chiefs Ladies

+Makhabane was one of the 24 players signed by the newly formed Kaizer Chiefs Ladies in March 2026.

-Playing career
+International career

 Makhabane was included into the national team in 2005.
 After helping South Africa qualify for the 2012 Summer Olympics, Makhabane was unable to participate in the tournament due to a groin injury sustained in September 2011.
 In September 2014, she was named to the senior team roster in preparation for the 2014 African Women's Championship in Namibia.

 She made her 100th appearance for South Africa in August 2019.